MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/Migrating-from-Windows-PowerShell-51-to-PowerShell-7.md

 [How to Replicate the ISE Experience in Visual Studio Code](/powershell/scripting/components/vscode/how-to-replicate-the-ise-experience-in-vscode)

 > [!NOTE]
 > There are no plans to update the ISE with new features.
-The ISE is now a user-uninstallable
+In the latest versions of Windows 10 or
-> feature in the latest versions of Windows 10 and Windows Server.
-There are no plans to permanently
+> Windows Server 2019 and higher, the ISE is now a user-uninstallable feature.
+There are no plans to
-> remove the ISE.
-The PowerShell Team and its partners are focused on improving the scripting
+> permanently remove the ISE.
+The PowerShell Team and its partners are focused on improving the
-> experience in the PowerShell extension for Visual Studio Code.
+> scripting experience in the PowerShell extension for Visual Studio Code.

 ## Next Steps